Privacy law: Electronic Privacy Protection

 Considering the protection of internet property and online data, the ePrivacy Regulations 2011 protect the communications and higher-advanced technical property and data such as social media and the telephone.

 In relation to international data privacy law that Ireland is involved in, the British–Irish Agreement Act 1999 Section 51 extensively states the relationship between data security between the United Kingdom and Ireland.

 In addition, Ireland is part of the Council of Europe and the Organisation for Economic Cooperation and Development.

 The Data Protection Commissioner of Ireland is a member of the International Conference of Data Protection and Privacy Commissioners, European Data Protection Authorities, the EU Article 29 Working Party, Global Privacy Enforcement Network, and the British, Irish, and Islands Data Protection Authorities.

 Ireland is also the main international location for social media platforms, specifically LinkedIn and Twitter, for data collection and control for any data processed outside the United States.

+Israel

+In the Israel privacy law, infringement of privacy is a civil wrong and many types of it constitute an offense punishable by up to 5 years of imprisonment.
+A considerable part of this law addresses the privacy of databases and their use for mailing.